Greetings from the Dean

-Welcome to the Faculty of Economics and Enterprise at the University of the Balearic Islands, a benchmark in Economics and Business Management teaching in the Balearic Islands.
-The Faculty evolved out of the former Faculty of Economic and Business Sciences and the University College of Business Studies, the latter institution being originally founded as the Palma Business School in 1907.
+Welcome to the University of the Balearic Islands’ Faculty of Economics and Business, a renowned institution when it comes to the teaching of economics and business administration.
+The current faculty is the result of a merger between the former Faculty of Economic and Business Sciences and the School of Business Studies, the latter of which was originally the Palma School of Commerce, founded in 1907.

-I would like to take advantage of this brief introduction to encourage students to explore and enjoy the many extracurricular opportunities offered at the university such as, sports activities, clubs and associations, cultural activities and participation in the university’s governing bodies.
+I would like to use this short introduction to encourage students to explore and take advantage of the numerous extracurricular opportunities offered at this university, including sporting and cultural activities, clubs, and participating in the university’s governing bodies, among others.

 Andreu Sansó Rosselló

-Dean of the Faculty of Economics and Enterprise
+Dean of the Faculty of Economics and Business